jebarjonet/messtery/README.md

 ### Server with Meteor Up
 - Copy `mup.json.dist` to `mup.json` and edit its content
-- Deploy
+- Deploy with Meteor Up X
 - Go to `/boot` to boot the app (will create the admin user)

 ## Uses
 ### Accounts
-Multiple users can have their own accounts and interact with owner data.
+Multiple users can have their own accounts and interact with their own data.

 ![accounts](https://cloud.githubusercontent.com/assets/4401230/10879491/96f1efc0-8154-11e5-9419-63be2f19b7fe.PNG)